iarna/gearman-packet/README.md

 valid for a stream Transform option argument, additionally it also takes:

-`maxPacketSize` - Any packet larger then this number of bytes will be skipped and an erro emitted.
+`maxPacketSize` - Any packet larger then this number of bytes will be skipped and an error emitted.
 If you don't specify this then per the protocol spec, packets of up to 2^32 (4,294,967,295) bytes will be accepted.
 As this would ordinarily cause memory issues, its highly recommended that you set this to something appropriate for your workload.